RolandFaure/Hairsplitter/README.md

 ```

 # Issues
- Most installation issues that we have seen yet stem from the use of too old compilers. g++ and gcc have to be relatively recent.
-Sometimes their default versions (especially on servers) are too old.
-Specify modern versions manually to cmake using `-DCMAKE_CXX_COMPILER=/path/to/modern/g++` and `-DCMAKE_C_COMPILER=/path/to/modern/gcc`.
+ Most installation issues that we have seen yet stem from the use of too old compilers.
+Hairsplitter has been developed using gcc=11.2.0.
+Sometimes the default version of the compiler is too old (especially on servers).
+Specify gcc versions manually to cmake using `-DCMAKE_CXX_COMPILER=/path/to/modern/g++` and `-DCMAKE_C_COMPILER=/path/to/modern/gcc`.